Close

 Yamanashi City, Yamanashi Prefecture

 Since October 2006, in accordance with an agreement with Yamanashi City, Lion has been involved in the maintenance of a city-owned forest, which is called “Lion Forest in Yamanashi” the first of the Company Forest Promotion Projects being promoted by Yamanashi Prefecture.
 Our goal is to increase employee awareness of the environment through the experience of caring for the forest, which serves as a water source.
-We set the ambitious goal of the natural restoration of land developed into housing lots in Yamanashi City.
-Through this activity, we aim to pave the way for the environmental education of the next generation through exploring issues and problem solving.
-Furthermore, we contribute to local community to gain a better understanding of its needs and further its growth.
+We are also trying to rehabilitate the adjacent developed land into a satoyama.
+Through this activity, We are also engaging with the local community.

 photo